Waze launches carpool service across the U.S.

 There’s more to Waze’s service than crowdsourced road reports, of course.
 Waze users — or “Wazers” — can update roads, landmarks, house numbers, and other mapping information as they see fit, and other members of the community can verify the information, earning virtual points in exchange.
 Add-ons from the likes of Facebook and Foursquare — plus partnerships with services like Spotify — add additional functionality, including check-ins, notifications regarding nearby crime, and one-tap access to streaming playlists and radio stations.

-Waze accesses local data sources to show fuel prices in real time.
+Waze accesses local data sources — plus databases from startups like Waycare — to show fuel prices in real time.
 And it works closely with local governments through is Connected Citizens Program (CCP), a free data-sharing platform used by over 200 municipalities and departments of transportation for road analysis, road planning, and emergency workforce dispatching.
 Notably, in 2014 Rio de Janeiro tapped it for its traffic management system.

 Today, Waze has more than 450 employees worldwide, roughly half of whom are based in Israel.
 The company plans to hire roughly 150 more for Carpool.